 Three Points of the Compass carries an android mobile phone while hiking.
 This does everything I want it to do.
 This includes playing mp3 files, it has a radio and (fairly) decent speaker.
 But using it for music does eat into the battery.
-So, should I still also be carrying along my ‘old school’ music player on hikes?
+So, do I still carry an ‘old school’ music player on hikes?

 Thankfully I no longer have to contend with my Sony Walkman in the outdoors.
 It was an exciting piece of kit in its time, at last, we could take our music out with us, no longer relying on radio alone and actually being able to afford one of these players.
 But, never mind the case itself, what about all the tapes that had to be carried along too?
 How many recall the hours spent making up ‘mix-tapes’ to share around?
 My model shown below was the Walkman FM/AM Radio Cassette Player WM-FX277, released in 2001.
 It operated on two AA 1.5v batteries.
 Some other Walkman models could operate off a thin rechargeable nickel cadmium ‘gumstick’ battery, which was a useful feature.
 However the dedicated chargers were big bulky affairs.
 The daft little headphone that came with it has not survived the years, the thin foam covering to the ear pieces was never that robust.
 With batteries and a tape installed, and a simple pair of replacement ear buds, it weighs 248g without the horrible pouch that it came supplied with.

 Following on in the wake of my Walkman was my Discman for playing Compact Discs.
 Sadly, my Sony Discman never survived the years.
 To be honest, I was never the greatest fan of it as it skated terribly if jolted, so it ended up rarely leaving the house.
 ‘Jog-proof’ models followed but I never trusted them enough to buy one.
 Each CD weighed 15g outside its plastic case.